h4110w33n/coinmetrics/docs/index.rst

 Coin Metrics for Python
 =======================

-.. note:: This module currently only the Community API.
+.. note:: This module only impliments the Community API (i.e. anything without an API key).

 This API for Python 3 provides a convenient interface for developers wanting to use Coin Metrics data.